Fudan-iGEM/2025-wiki/pages/human-practices.md

-> “Concern for man himself and his fate must always form the chief interest of all technical endeavors… in order that the creations of our mind shall be a blessing and not a curse to mankind.”
+> "Concern for man himself and his fate must always form the chief interest of all technical endeavors… in order that the creations of our mind shall be a blessing and not a curse to mankind."
 > ——Albert Einstein